 If we take a circle of radius 1, we get the result stated.

-problem of calculating the circumference of a circle as accurately as you
+is half of the circumference of a circle

 It is desired to make the